Taxes

 Setting up a business in a low-tax or tax-free country might be an appealing choice for many companies and entrepreneurs looking to minimize their tax liabilities.
 However, there are challenges and implications involved in such a decision that need careful consideration.

-- Double taxation - The Common Reporting Standard and the Foreign Account Tax Compliance Act are standard agreements between countries to prevent tax evasion.
+• Double taxation - Double taxation is the fine print you can’t ignore.
+Thanks to global agreements like Common Reporting Standard and Foreign Account Tax Compliance Act (-standard agreements between countries to prevent tax evasion), tax-free isn’t always a free ride.
 The process involves automatically exchanging information about financial accounts.
 This means that a country where the business is registered shares information with a country where the owner is a tax resident.
 This can potentially lead to double tax obligations.
 So it’s essential to consider this.
+These double taxation agreements mean no business can dodge transparency.
+Before diving in, make sure tax-free doesn’t double your tax woes.

 FAQ